CONTACT US →

 Whilst there are a range of different forms of CHP, typically, a gas-powered turbine or reciprocating engine is used to produce electricity, and the heat recovered is used for local water or space heating, or to support an industrial process.

-Rochem's cleaning technology can assist any CHP provide maximum electrical and heat energy using our gas turbine compressor cleaning systems and chemicals ensuring that your gas turbine operates as efficiently as possible while providing minimal impact of our environment.
+Rochem's cleaning technology can assist any CHP provide maximum electrical and heat energy using our gas turbine compressor cleaning systems and chemicals ensuring that your gas turbine operates as efficiently as possible while providing minimal impact on our environment.

 How do compressors foul?